wp-plugins/wordpress-sphinx-plugin/readme.txt

  We added new search mode "Freshness & Relevance" which works perfect for blogs and news sites.

 == Changelog ==
+= 3.3.0 =
+ * Added friendly URLs support
+ * Added ability to enable/disable friendly urls in Top/Related and Latest search terms widgets
+ * Added ability to set maximum number of search results
+ * Added tag for listing top search terms on a page
+ * Fixed several bugs

+= 3.0.2 =
+ * Added new template tag: top search terms with pagination

 = 3.0.1 =
  * Fixed bug in ss_isComment tag